CELEBRATING 30 YEARS

 Associate Administrator, HRSA HIV/AIDS Bureau

-Registration is now open for the 2020 National Ryan White Conference on HIV Care & Treatment.
+The 2020 National Ryan White Conference on HIV Care and Treatment is officially going virtual!
 Participants will include direct-care providers, program/fiscal administrators, members of planning councils/ planning boards, people with HIV, federal staff, and others involved in HIV care and treatment.
-Registration is free, however, space is limited.

-The 2020 National Ryan White Conference on HIV Care & Treatment is pleased to offer exhibiting opportunities.
+The 2020 National Ryan White Conference on HIV Care & Treatment is pleased to offer digital exhibiting opportunities during the virtual conference.
+More specific information on virtually exhibiting will be available in mid June.

 All requests to exhibit require HIV/AIDS Bureau approval.
-The types of organizations that are encouraged to exhibit are the following: current technical assistance partners, federal and state agencies, public and private non-profits, foundations, and 340B participating pharmacies.
-A list of 2018 National Ryan White Conference on HIV Care & Treatment exhibitors can be viewed using the drop down bar below.
+The types of organizations that are encouraged to exhibit are the following: current technical assistance partners, federal and state agencies, public and private non-profits, and foundations.
 All products and services displayed in the exhibit hall should be related to HIV care, treatment and prevention.